exodrifter/website/content/notes/godot-texture-rect-scales-badly.md

 title: "`TextureRect` does not scale nicely"
 aliases:
 - "`TextureRect` does not scale nicely"
+tags:
+- godot
 ---

 # `TextureRect` does not scale nicely

-By default, `TextureRect` in [Godot](godot.md) uses nearest filtering instead of linear filtering which can cause things in the original texture, like lines, to appear jagged.
+By default, `TextureRect` in Godot uses nearest filtering instead of linear filtering which can cause things in the original texture, like lines, to appear jagged.
 To change this, you can change the `texture_filter` value from the base`CanvasItem` class.

 # History